vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 Flow-based models are the odd machines in the corner of the neural network laboratory capable of calculating the exact log-likelihood for every sample.
 Discover their arcane qualities on a representative example of [OpenAI's Glow](https://d4mucfpksywv.cloudfront.net/research-covers/glow/paper/glow.pdf) and its ability to [unveil secrets of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf).

+## Flow-Based Model vs VAE and GAN
+Advantages of flow-based models are:
+1. Exact latent-variable inference and log-likelihood (invertible) compared to approximate VAE (compressed) and absent GAN representations (discriminated).
+1. Easy to parallelize both synthesis and inference.
+1. Useful latent space similar to VAE, but richer as it is not compressed.
+1. With respect to depth constant memory requirements for gradient calculations thanks to invertibility.

+## The Glow Model Architecture
 <figure class="figure">
     <img
         class="figure-img img-fluid rounded"